This past week my mother was in the hospital, my son was sick, and I had workshops to organize and teach.

 We all know that change equals stress, whether we’ve chosen it or not.
-And a teacher’s life is full of it, from updated curriculums to new students every year.
-I’ve had teacher friends I adore retire or leave and at the end of a school year.
-Let’s face it, colleagues and students feel like family.
+And a woman’s life is full of it, from sick children or spouses to car break downs and boyfriend breakups.

 If change is in your forecast—which is highly likely—here are the top 5 research based-strategies to get you through those transitions.

 5. Accept the change.
 Many times we get so caught up in denial of change that we don’t actually deal with it.
-I’ve seen this many times with new curriculum changes or with new teachers coming into a team.
+I’ve seen this many times with new changes at work or at home

 Denial in any situation isn’t healthy.
 Stepping outside of yourself and saying, “Things are changing, and it will be okay” goes a long way towards maintaining happiness and emotional balance.